 A Jolly Holiday

-Christmas is now behind us and for some, it’s a relief – I am ready to move on as well.
+Christmas is now behind us and for some, it’s a relief – I am ready to move on.
 I have never celebrated Christmas in my adulthood as much as this year.
 We embraced the festive spirit as of mid-November and have done many holiday activities.
 Here is how we celebrated Christmas in 2017:

 Singing Christmas carols